 The normal sanction for academic dishonesty is a grade of "XF-failure due to academic dishonesty."
 That grade will normally be recorded on the student transcript, in addition to any other action taken (e.g., suspension or expulsion).
-The normal penalty for graduate students is dismissal.
+The normal penalty for graduate students is dismissal from the University.
 The Student Honor Council investigates allegations of academic dishonesty and convenes Honor Boards to adjudicate charges.

-Any of the following are acts of academic dishonesty; however, this is not an inclusive list: cheating; fabrication; facilitating; plagiarism; self-plagiarism.
+Any of the following are considered acts of academic dishonesty and are defined more expressly in the Code of Academic Integrity: cheating; fabrication; facilitating; plagiarism; self-plagiarism.